FLO-2DSoftware/qgis-flo-2d-plugin/docs/dev/scrum.md

 ### Sprint Retrospective meeting
 * 1 hour, every other Wednesday evening
-* Attendees: scrum master, dev team (product owner)
+* Attendees: scrum master, dev team, product owner
 * Agenda:
   - Reflects on the past Sprint
   - Identifies and agrees on continuous process improvement actions

+* Questions:
+  - What went well during the sprint cycle?
+  - What went wrong during the sprint cycle?
+  - What could we do differently to improve?

 ### Sprint Review meeting
 * 1 hour, every other Thursday evening
 * Attendees: (scrum master), (dev team), product owner, stakeholders